pwujczyk/ProductivityTools.AzureAutomation/README.md

 And one additional one
 - Push-FileToAzureBlobStorage

 To use base actions them we need to provide only the profile which we would like to use.
-Following command will create resource group with the name taken from the MasterConfiguration from the profile **AzureProductivityTools** so *ptblog*.
+Following command will create a resource group with the name taken from the MasterConfiguration from the profile **AzureProductivityTools** so *ptblog*.

 ```powershell
 CreateResourceGroup -Profile AzureProductivityTools -Verbose